Eugen Fried: 1939–43: World War II

 World War II (1939–45) broke out at the start of September 1939.

 The Executive Committee of the Communist International communicated to the French and British communists parties through Fried explaining that the war was not one of democracy versus fascism, but was a war between imperialist powers, and "... the primary issue is the struggle against capitalism—the source of all wars—against the regime of bourgeois dictatorship in all its forms, and above all in your own country..."

 On 26 September 1939 the government of Édouard Daladier outlawed the PCF.
 Thirty five communist deputies and thousands of communist activists were arrested in the months that followed, and more than 3,000 communist refugees were interned as undesirable foreigners.

 Fried arranged for Thorez to escape to the Soviet Union via Belgium.

 He established himself in Brussels and continued to direct the PCF from there.

 In Brussels Fried created a clandestine Comintern base for all of Western Europe, in contact with Moscow through radio-telegraph and in control of the clandestine PCF.

 In May 1940 the Germans invaded France, which agreed to the armistice of 22 June 1940.

 That day Fried received a detailed directive from Comintern leader Georgi Dimitrov and Thorez on what could be done to resist the German occupying forces.

 Immediately after the occupation, some of the French communists tried to obtain permission from the Germans to legally publish their journal, l'Humanité.

 It was not until early August 1941 that Fried was directed to break off all contact with the German authorities.

 The leadership of the French Communist Party in the period between the occupation of France and the German invasion of Russia on 22 June 1941 was divided between three locations.
 Secretary-general Maurice Thorez was in Moscow with André Marty.
 In Paris the clandestine party was directed by Benoît Frachon, aided by Arthur Dallidet.
 In hiding in Brussels were Jacques Duclos, who became the political leader of the party, and later the leader of the Communist Resistance, Maurice Tréand and Eugen Fried.

 After Germany invaded the Soviet Union, Fried received cipher communications in which communists in Western Europe were told to "use all ways and means to make the people rise up and fight the occupiers" including demonstrations, strikes and sabotage.

 The Red Orchestra was a major Soviet intelligence network that operated throughout Western Europe.

 In December 1941 Dimitrov gave Fried instructions to contact the Red Orchestra head, Leopold Trepper.

 The meeting fell through since the Gestapo had taken the radio station of the Red Orchestra in Brussels and Trepper had fled to Paris.
 Further arrests took place in July 1942, and several agents were betrayed.

-Eugen Fried was assassinated in Brussels by unknown assialants on 17 August 1943.
+Eugen Fried was assassinated in Brussels by unknown assailants on 17 August 1943.

 His true identity was not known at the time.

 After his death the post-war French communist leaders largely ignored the role he had played.